 Patras Science Park “Proof of Concept” Program aims to empower researchers to push forward their ideas and turn them into a product.
-The objective is to bring innovations to the commercialization stage through:
+The overall medium term objective is to bring innovations to the commercialization stage through:

 taking into consideration the nature of the idea, the potential of the market and the plan of the inventors.
 Innovations that will mature will be channeled to investors but also to social and environmental stakeholders, including social entrepreneurs, volunteers and non-profit organizations.